Mattresses provide the foundation for sleep and choosing the right one can make all the difference when it comes to comfort.

 For some shoppers, this may still be a lot to consider.
 We’ll try to simplify things real quick by talking about two of our top mattresses:

-- Best Mattress Overall: Amerisleep AS3 – When it comes to mattresses that suit most sleeping styles, a medium mattress like the AS3 is usually the best way to go.
+• Best Mattress Overall: Amerisleep AS3 – When it comes to mattresses that suit most sleeping styles, a medium mattress like the AS3 is usually the best way to go.
 It feels soft enough for most side sleepers and supportive enough for many back and combination sleepers.

-- Best Medium-Firm Mattress: Amerisleep AS2 – For sleepers who desire a mildly firm feel, it’s difficult to beat our AS2 mattress.
+• Best Medium-Firm Mattress: Amerisleep AS2 – For sleepers who desire a mildly firm feel, it’s difficult to beat our AS2 mattress.
 Its medium-firm feel is designed to promote back support while still feeling conforming enough for pressure relief.

 As a reminder, all of our mattresses are backed by a 100-night sleep trial and a 20-year warranty.

-2. Compare Pros and Cons of Mattress Types
+3. Compare Pros and Cons of Mattress Types

 One of the first places people tend to get stuck in the buying process is determining which mattress type is best for them.
 There is no single type of mattress that will satisfy 100 percent of people.
-However, comparing the pros and cons of different materials before you start shopping can give you a little insight.
+However, comparing the pros and cons of different mattress materials before you start shopping can give you a little insight.

 For example, innerspring mattresses are more widespread and familiar, basic models can be fairly cheap and initial comfort is often good.
 However, these types of beds tend to be more prone to sagging and pain, while also having a lower average owner satisfaction according to review sites like Sleep Like The Dead.
-Many innerspring mattress manufacturers offer pillow top mattresses to increase comfort, but some sleepers find they still don’t experience enough pressure relief.

-Memory foam mattresses, the second most popular type, rate highest in average owner satisfaction and is associated with good pain and pressurerelief, longevity and motion isolation.
+Memory foam mattresses, the second most popular type, rate highest in average owner satisfaction and is associated with good pain and pressure relief, longevity and motion isolation.
 Not all brands are equal though, as some are prone to heat and odors than others, and quality can vary widely.

 Latex mattresses have a similar feel to memory foam beds, offering a full-body contour with a hint of bounce.
 Many shoppers seeking an organic or hypoallergenic mattress gravitate toward a natural latex mattress.